danekf/focusTime/README.md

   <li>Allow redirect to more than just homepage, when logging in.
 Will require allowing more pages of redirects on spotify login when done.</li>
 </ul>

+## Minimum Viable Product requirements

+-[ ] Spotify Login
+-[ ] Ability to control music
+-[ ] Auto stop music once timer is over, and song has finished (do not interupt current song until it is over) -[ ] Pause timer if music is paused (thoug this should be an aid to focus without interuption, sometimes interuptions STILL happen.)
+-[ ] Visual fanfare when focus time is completed.

+## Stretch Goals

+-[ ] Signed in user can track stats.
+  -[ ] Focus minutes per day.
+  -[ ] Focus minutes per week.
+  -[ ] Track pasues to focus time.
+  -[ ] Most productive times of day.
+  -[ ] Most productive playlists.

+-[ ] Set goals to achieve for time focused.

+## Super stretch/silly ideas

+-[ ] Crypto integration with smart contracts.
+Once certain focus goals are met, automatically release some "FUN" funds that can be used towards activities.
+  -[ ] Parent control/smart contract rewards for child accounts?
+  -[ ] How to validate focus time is not cheated?
+(Honour system is not ideal if child account.)

+-[ ] Leaderboards?
+-[ ] Groups?